 Taking a layered approach allows companies to have a more sophisticated solution and gives organizations better protection and coverage.
 We recommend a multi-layered solution for environments where a large amount of High-Frequency radio traffic is present.

 AirGuard - integrated solution/platform

 AirGuard uses three hardware technology layers - Aeroscope RF Sensor, Other 3rd Party RF Sensors and Fortem High-Resolution Radar.
-In addition to these three layers, AirGuard integrates with systems such as ADB-S and ARGIS, and databases which include LAANC to provide a complete risk assessment of all drone threats.
+In addition to these three layers, AirGuard integrates with Automatic dependent surveillance—broadcast (ADS–B) technology and the Low Altitude Authorization and Notification Capability (LAANC) database to provide a complete risk assessment of all drone threats.
+Airplanes are equipped with ADS-B technology to determine its position via satellite navigation and periodically broadcasts it, enabling it to be tracked.
+LAANC provides drone pilots with access to controlled airspace near airports through almost real-time processing of airspace authorizations below approved altitudes in controlled airspace.
 AirGuard is fully compliant with the FAA and FCC.

 AirGuard integrates with electronic drone detection technologies like Radio Frequency (RF) sensors and high-resolution drone radars to detect drones and pilot locations providing security personnel with critical information like drone ID, make/model, payload capacity, and real-time GPS location for both the drone and pilot.
 AirGuard allows security personnel to manage their airspace in one centralized, easy to use interface.
 AirGuard users can customize their system for different environments, layouts, and security needs.